confluentinc/confluent-kafka-dotnet/README.md

 Errors delivered to a client's error handler should be considered informational except when the `IsFatal` flag is set to `true`, indicating that the client is in an un-recoverable state.
 Currently, this can only happen on the producer, and only when `enable.idempotence` has been set to `true`.
-In all other scenarios, clients are able to recover from all errors automatically.
+In all other scenarios, clients will attempt to recover from all errors automatically.

 Although calling most methods on the clients will result in a fatal error if the client is in an un-recoverable state, you should generally only need to explicitly check for fatal errors in your error handler, and handle